2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2023-04-26 - The Riese Lab celebrated the end of the semester with a lab dinner at The Depot.
 Congratulations to Lauren Lucas, who is now a postdoc in Bill Tansey's lab at the Vanderbilt-Ingram Cancer Center; Elizabeth Knerr, who is entering the postgraduate Medical Laboratory Science Program at Vanderbilt University; Joelle Woggerman, who is entering the Molecular Pharmacology and Therapeutics PhD program at the University of Minnesota; and Jessica Vail, who is beginning her APPE rotations as a fourth-year student in the Auburn University PharmD program.
 Again, congratulations to Lauren, Elizabeth, Joelle, and Jessica!

 2023-04-11 - David Riese interviewed for the position of Senior Vice President for Research and Economic Development at Auburn University.
-Link to his letter of interest.
-Link to his presentation.
+Letter of interest.
+Presentation.

 2023-02-20 - Graduate student Vipasha Dwivedi presented her dissertation studies at a Department of Drug Discovery and Development seminar.
-Link to presentation.
+Presentation.

 2023-01-13 - Graduate student Lauren Lucas passed the oral defense of her doctoral dissertation research!
 Congratulations Lauren!
-Link to presentation.
+Presentation.

 2022-12-12 - David Riese presented our research findings ("ERBB4 is a Driver of BRAF-WT Melanoma") at a joint meeting of the American Association for Cancer Research and the Japanese Cancer Association.
-Link to poster.
+Poster.

 2022-11-08 - Graduate student Lauren Lucas submitted a draft of her doctoral dissertation ("ERBB4 is a Driver of BRAF-WT Melanoma") to the Auburn University Graduate School.
 The Graduate School approved the format of her dissertation and Lauren is authorized to complete and defend her dissertation.
 Congratulations, Lauren!

 2022-11-01 - Graduate student Lauren Lucas has accepted a postdoc position in Bill Tansey's research team at the Vanderbilt-Ingram Cancer Center/Vanderbilt University School of Medicine.
 Congratulations, Lauren!
-Link to Lauren's presentation.
+Presentation.

 2022-10-28 - Undergraduate student Joelle Woggerman presented work ("ERBB4 Drives BRAF-WT Melanomas") from the Riese laboratory in partial fulfillment of her undergraduate research course requirements.
 Many thanks to graduate student Lauren Lucas for helping Joelle prepare her seminar.
 Wonderful job, Joelle!
-Link to presentation.
+Presentation.

 2022-08-31 - David Riese's teaching effectiveness in the Oncology section of ILE9 was evaluated by the Harrison College of Pharmacy Division of Faculty Affairs.
 David received an overall score of 20 out of 20.
-Link to report.
+Report.

 2022-06-08 - David Riese gave a presentation ("What is Graduate Study and Why Should You Be Interested") as part of the Auburn University Harrison College of Pharmacy high school student pharmacy camp.
-Link to presentation.
+Presentation.

 2022-04-19 - The Riese Laboratory presented its research findings ("ERBB4 is a Driver of BRAF-WT Melanoma") at the Auburn University BMES Showcase.
-Link to poster.
+Poster.

 2022-04-08 - The Riese Laboratory presented its research findings ("ERBB4 is a Driver of BRAF-WT Melanoma") at the American Association for Cancer Research Annual Meeting in New Orleans, LA.
-Link to poster.
+Poster.

 2022-04-05 - David Riese gave a professional development seminar ("What Is R and Why You Should Care") to the Auburn University chapter of the American Association of Pharmaceutical Sciences.
 Link to presentation.